container-storage-interface/spec/spec.md

 #### `NodeStageVolume`

-A Node Plugin MUST implement this RPC call if it has `STAGE_UNSTAGE_VOLUME` node capability.
+A Node Plugin MUST implement this RPC if it has `STAGE_UNSTAGE_VOLUME` node capability.

 This RPC is called by the CO prior to the volume being consumed by any workloads on the node by `NodePublishVolume`.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume will be used.